whyohengee/mysite/src/blog/closures.md

 console.log(`example increment, ${c1} ${c2} ${c3}`); //1 1 1
 ```

 We want to retain the value of `counter`, so we create a new function definition *within* `createCounter()`.
 This creates a new closure—`myFunction()`—which possesses the scope of `createCounter()`...iow, it has access to the variables within its own function definition, *plus* the variables within its parent function.
 So when a function is passed and it is called, a new execution context will be created for it.
-Before checking its local context (ie, parameters first, then locally declared variables w/in the function definition) and the global context, it will check its *backpack* (the closure) for variable values.
+Before checking its local context (ie, parameters first, then locally declared variables within the function definition) and the global context, it will check its *backpack* (the closure) for variable values.

 ## Tackling partials